 No matter the exact reasoning behind the child’s confusion, a defendant can always assert the defense that he/she was unjustly blamed.

-This is because a violation of PC 288.7 is a “crime involving moral turpitude (CIMT).”
+A violation of PC 288.7 is a “crime involving moral turpitude (CIMT).”
+Therefore, non-citizens convicted of it face deportation after serving their sentence.

-A person cannot get an expungement if convicted of this crime.
+A person cannot get an expungement if convicted of sex with a child under 10.

 A person guilty of this crime does have to register as a sex offender per Penal Code 290 PC.